The Difference Between Benign and Malignant Tumors

 • Malignant tumors are considered cancerous and are more likely to metastasize or spread to other locations in the body.
 Benign tumors do not.

-• There are a few types of benign tumors that can potentially become malignant.
+• There are only a few types of benign tumors that can potentially become malignant later on.
 It is important to closely monitor all of your dog’s masses and alert your veterinarian if any of them change or grow.

-• Depending on the appearance and location of the tumor, many veterinarians can tell if it is more likely to be benign and malignant.
-However, in the majority of cases, the only way to know for sure is to test a sample of your dog’s tumor, either through fine needle aspirate or biopsy.
+• The appearance and location of the tumor may help veterinarians discern if it is more likely to be benign and malignant.
+However, the way to know for sure is to test a sample of your dog’s tumor, either through fine needle aspirate or biopsy.

 Benign Versus Malignant Tumors in Dogs

-Although your dog’s tumor may be concerning at first, it is not necessarily life-threatening.
+Many laypeople use the word “tumor” to mean “cancer,” but medically, these words are not interchangeable.
+Your dog’s tumor is not necessarily life-threatening.
 Some tumors are benign, non-cancerous growths, and others are malignant cancers.
 In this article we will help explain the difference between benign and malignant tumors.
 First, let’s look at what a tumor is.

 What Are Tumors, Exactly?